Rape of the Sabine women: Nicolas Poussin

 Nicolas Poussin produced two major versions of this subject.
-His initial version was entitled The Abduction of the Sabine Women and was most likely completed around 1633–1634.
+His initial version is now called The Abduction of the Sabine Women and was most likely completed around 1633–1634.
 The painting depicts Romulus giving the signal to the Romans for the abduction.
-According to the Met, the subject matter of Poussin's work allowed him to highlight his understanding of pose and gesture as well as his knowledge of Roman architecture.
-This version of the painting currently resides at the Metropolitan Museum of Art in New York City.
+According to the Metropolitan, the subject matter of Poussin's work allowed him to highlight his understanding of pose and gesture as well as his knowledge of Roman architecture.
+This version of the painting is now in the Metropolitan Museum of Art in New York City.

 Poussin's second version, entitled The Rape of the Sabine Women, is essentially a recreation of his original work and was likely completed around 1637–1638.
 The architectural setting of this work is more developed than in the original.
-This painting currently resides in the Louvre Museum in Paris.
-According to the Louvre, painting multiple versions of one subject was not uncommon throughout Poussin's career.
+This painting is now in the Louvre Museum in Paris.
+Painting multiple versions of one subject was not uncommon throughout Poussin's career.